- Search The Registry

 On this date in 1845, Mary Mahoney was born.
-She was a nurse, the first Black woman to hold that position in the United States.
+She was the first Black woman nurse to hold that position in the United States.

 Born in the Dorchester section of Boston, she was the oldest of three children.
 At eighteen, she began working at the New England Hospital for Women and Children as a cook and cleaning woman.
 Mahoney was always interested in becoming a nurse and in 1878, at the age of 33, she was accepted as a student nurse in the hospital.
 It was a rigorous program and on August 1, 1879, Mahoney was one of only four to graduate out of forty-two entries.